OWASP/www-policy/operational/chapter-handbook-existing.md

 ## Chapter Leadership
 Chapter leaders serve as the main point of contact for the local chapter and are responsible for ensuring that the local chapter fulfills its requirements, including planning at least two meetings per year.
 - An Active Chapter Leader is responsive to all requests within a reasonable amount of time, generally within 5-7 business days.
-Chapter leaders must have their name and contact information clearly available on the Chapter wiki page.
+Chapter leaders must have their name and contact information clearly available on the Chapter website page.
 - Preferably, a chapter should have as many organizers as possible.
 Running a successful chapter requires concerted effort all year long, and these duties should be split between whoever is willing to volunteer to take the load.
 A single chapter leader has proven to be an anti-pattern for successful chapters and high performing chapters often have three or more co-organizers that meet regularly to plan.
 In order to promote checks and balances, there are some benefits given explicitly to chapters with multiple leaders.
 The most important of these is that every chapter with at least 2 leaders is given access to a minimum starting annual budget of $500.
 You can read more about budgets in section four.
 - Chapter Leader (or Coordinator): Every chapter must nominate a Chapter Leader, who is the central point of contact for the chapter and responsible to the OWASP Board.
 We suggest (but do not require) that leaders rotate every 24 months to allow for new ideas and to spread the workload.
 Leadership can be in the form of a few people who work by consensus, a leader with an advisory board, or, if you must, a single leader.
 In case of dispute over the leader role, your leadership board may rotate over the 24 month term.
 If there are multiple candidates and no rotation agreement, elections should be held for a 24 months term (see elections below).
 - Board: Chapters are free to decide on the number of role holders, their titles, how they are selected and for how long.
 In case there are multiple candidates for a specific role, and no restructuring, rotation or teaming works, elections for the role should be held for a 24 months term.